AGILITY TRAINING

 30 mins - £11.50 or 1 hour - £23

-I am currently only offering 1-2-1 agility sessions and group classes.
-Please message me with any queries.
+I currently offer 1-2-1 agility sessions and beginner group classes.
+Please message me with any other queries.

 EXTRA INFORMATION...